-Our gains and losses from foreign currency transactions arise from our Canadian and United Kingdom foreign subsidiaries that hold cash, receivables, deferred revenues and inter-company payables in currencies other than their functional currency.
-Primarily due to the strength of the Canadian dollar, during the three months and nine months ended September 30, 2007 we recorded a loss of \$111,000 and \$321,000, respectively; compared to a gain of \$3,000 and a loss of \$24,000 in the same periods in 2006.
+Primarily due to the strength of the Canadian dollar and Euro, during the three months ended March 31, 2008, we recorded a loss of \$55,000 as compared to a loss of \$8,000 during the three months ended March 31, 2007.
 Our foreign currency transactions are recorded as a result of fluctuations in the exchange rate between the U.S. dollar and the Canadian dollar, Euro and British Pound.